-Covid-19 restrictions will end in many settings in England from Monday 19th July.
+Covid-19 restrictions came to an end in many settings in England on Monday 19th July.
 However, current infection prevention control guidelines for healthcare settings remain unchanged.
 This means that staff and patients are still required to wear a mask and follow social distancing rules when visiting any healthcare setting, including GP practices.

 Please click the link below for further information:

 The practice reception area is now open for patients to walk in.
 There is a limit to how many patients we will be allowing into the practice at any one time in order to comply with social distancing measures.
 You may still need to wait outside if the waiting area is at full capacity.
 A one-way system has been introduced so that when you enter through the main door, once seen you will be advised to exit the building through the side door.
 We are offering face-to-face appointments, however all patients must be triaged by the doctor first through a telephone consultation.

 NHS Digital are launching a new way of collecting data from GP practices in order to support the planning of NHS services and for research purposes.